ml-eda/artifact-evaluation/submission.md

 # Artifact submission

-This document provides the guidelines to submit your artifacts for evaluation at ACM and IEEE conferences.
+This document provides the guidelines to submit your artifacts for evaluation at MLCAD.

 ## Motivation

-It's becoming increasingly difficult to [reproduce results from CS papers](https://learning.acm.org/techtalks/reproducibility).
+It's becoming increasingly difficult to reproduce results from ML EDA papers.
 Voluntarily Artifact Evaluation (AE) was successfully introduced at program languages, systems and machine learning conferences and tournaments to validate experimental results by the independent AE Committee, share unified Artifact Appendices,